|McCarter provides a $100/week expense stipend. Limited housing is available for out of town interns.

 Provides experience in the fundamentals of fundraising, including individual, corporate, foundation, government, and capital giving, as well as provide experience in grant writing, gift processing, donor events, the annual gala, stewardship projects, and mail campaigns.

-Provides experience with all facets of branding, publicity, promotion, and direct-mail marketing essential to the ticket sales of a performing arts center.
-Responsibilities include, but are not limited to: planning, coordination, and execution of special events and parties under the guidance of the Special Events Manager; facilitating the Donation Request and New Neighbor programs; departmental budget tracking and reconciliation; assisting with McCarter’s digital media efforts, specifically our student/young audiences campaigns; supporting the PR Director with media relations; providing general administrative support for the Marketing Department.
+Provides the opportunity to work collaboratively with all members of the Marketing Department on a variety of marketing efforts essential to the ticket sales of a large performing arts center.
+Responsibilities include, but are not limited to: create and execute a marketing campaign(s), specifically for our student/young audiences and Pride Night campaigns; plan, coordinate, and execute special events/parties under the guidance of the Special Events Manager; assist in the creation of content and imagery for social media platforms; facilitate ticket donation requests using Tessitura; assisting with departmental budget tracking and reconciliation; execute grass roots marketing efforts and distribute promotional materials; support the PR Director with media relations; and provide general administrative support for the Marketing Department.

 ARTISTIC / EDUCATION

 McCarter offers two directing internships per season.
 Each internship splits its focus between observing and assisting in the rehearsal room and working with the McCarter artistic staff either in Producing or Engagement.
 Directing interns will gain experience and training in the rehearsal room, observing and assisting the rehearsal process for three of the six mainstage productions.
 Responsibilities will include serving as an assistant to the director on select mainstage productions, script reading and report writing, and conducting production research.
-Those applying for directing internships should apply for one of the two following options:
+Those applying for directing internships should select their preferred internship.
+Those interested in applying for both internships should submit two separate cover letters.

-In addition to the directing internship responsibilities described above, this internship offers experience and training in audience engagement – the practice of enhancing and deepening the impact of the arts experience for the audience and greater community.
-Engagement tasks may include, but are not limited to: assisting the artistic engagement manager with design and curation of events, research, correspondence, copywriting, event promotion, and public speaking.
+In addition to the directing internship responsibilities described above, this internship offers experience and training in audience and community engagement – the practice of enhancing and deepening the impact of the arts experience for the audience, and engaging with the greater community beyond the doors of the theater.
+Engagement tasks may include, but are not limited to: assisting the artistic engagement manager with design and curation of events, research, correspondence, copywriting, event promotion and facilitation, and public speaking.

 In addition to the directing internship responsibilities described above, this internship offers experience and training in the day-to-day producing activities of a regional theater, and gives the opportunity to learn about the planning and producing of a season that includes six mainstage productions and an active program for developing new work.
-Producing tasks may include, but are not limited to: filling key positions for the McCarter Lab series of workshops and readings, assisting with the running of auditions, and communication with artists and agents.
+Producing tasks may include, but are not limited to: filling key positions for the McCarter Lab series of workshops and readings, reading and analyzing scripts, assisting with mainstage and institutional producing projects, and communication with artists and agents.

 Education Teaching Artist Internship: